AVEgame/AVE-docs/guide.md

 Making Your Own AVE Game
 ========================

+Before making your own game, [download the Python version of AVE](/docs/python.md)

-To make your own game for AVE, create a file with the extension `.ave` in this folder.
+To make your own game for AVE, create a file with the extension `.ave` in the `games` folder.
 If you use the text editor nano, the file `ave.nanorc` will enable useful syntax highlighting in `.ave` files.

 Game Description